Carkham/FLHetBench/README.md

 We use different datasets for device heterogeneity and state heterogeneity.

 - dataset for device heterogeneity.
+  - MobiPerf network performance data
     - `data/mobiperf_tcp_down_2018.json`
     - `data/mobiperf_tcp_down_2019.json`
-- dataset for state heterogeneity.
-  - `data/cached_timers.json`
   - Our proposed training latency data. **Our data will be dynamically updated, and we sincerely invite more people to participate.
 If you're interested, click on the [link](https://docs.google.com/document/d/1KwNdgW57gNs8VskZwdUGhLg6b_XaplPWdaTRcmbQeWk/edit?usp=sharing) to learn more**
     - `data/device_latency.json`
+- dataset for state heterogeneity.
+  - `data/cached_timers.json`

 #### 1.2 Sampling